Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: System Design

-To let users dig into specific areas of the graph, users can also select a node to filter the graph to only outputs containing that node.
-When they do this, any examples \textbf{not} containing that node are visually deemphasized (blurred and lowered opacity), and the graph layout algorithm is recomputed.
+\textbf{Filtering (DG2, DG5)} Users can also select a node to filter the graph to only outputs containing it.
+When they do this, any examples \textbf{not} containing that node are visually de-emphasized (blurred and lowered opacity), and the graph layout algorithm is recomputed.
 This follows a focus / context approach \cite{Furnas1986TheFV}: the selected subgraph is foregrounded while the surrounding structure remains visible, letting users drill into a specific region without losing a sense of where it fits in the overall distribution.
-See Figure~\ref{fig:compare_filter} for examples; Figure~\ref{fig:view_subset} shows the node-selection interaction.
+See Fig.~\ref{fig:compare_filter} for examples; Fig.~\ref{fig:view_subset} shows the node-selection interaction.